Converting mm² to in²: A complete walkthrough

 Method 1: Direct Conversion using the Conversion Factor

 The most straightforward method involves directly applying the conversion factor.
-To convert from mm² to in², simply divide the value in mm² by 645.16.
+Think about it: to convert from mm² to in², simply divide the value in mm² by 645.
+16.

 Formula: in² = mm² / 645.16